Colorado State Highway 103

 State Highway 103 (SH 103) in the U.S. state of Colorado runs from Interstate 70 (I-70), U.S. Route 6 (US 6) and US 40 at Idaho Springs to county roads 151 and 103 at Mestaa'ėhehe Pass.
 The 13 miles (19 km) from Idaho Springs to SH 5 forms about half of the Mount Blue Sky Scenic Byway.

 Route description

-East of where the route begins at County Road 151, the highway is not marked by CDOT, where it continues as Mestaa'ėhehe Road (formerly Squaw Pass Road) that descends toward Evergreen.
+East of where the route begins at County Road 151, the highway is maintained by Clear Creek County, where it continues as County Road 103 (formerly Squaw Pass Road) that descends towards the Jefferson County Border.
+East of the county border, it continues as County Road 66 into Evergreen.
 Near Mestaa'ėhehe Pass, the highway heads west along the upper end of Echo Mountain Ski Area.
 The highway then reaches an elevation of 10,000 feet at Echo Lake Park, where it meets SH 5.
 At this point, both SH 103 and SH 5 forms the Mount Blue Sky Scenic Byway, which is the highest paved road in North America.
 The route then descends in elevation, heading northeast along the Chicago Creek, then enters Idaho Springs after crossing Clear Creek.
 SH 103 terminates at Interstate 70 at a diamond interchange and the road continues as 13th Avenue through the neighborhood.